 ELECTRONICS PACKING LIST

 Quick Note: Europe and North America use different voltages so some American electronics won’t work in Europe.
 But don’t worry because high-end electronics like laptops, phones, cameras, etc. will all work fine with a plug adapter (see below).
-We suggest reading our guide to traveling with electronics for more in-depth advice about using electronic devices while traveling.
+I suggest reading our guide to traveling with electronics for more in-depth advice about using electronic devices while traveling.

 OUTLET PLUG ADAPTERS